 “While the earlier years were good, times were tougher from the 1860s.
 Demand from smart society for traditional English farmhouse cheese was fading and factory-style production was becoming the norm.
 Many artisan cheeses disappeared and this trend continued throughout the two World Wars.
 In the 1940s, with eggs, butter and cheese in short supply, 93 Jermyn Street became an ordinary grocery shop.

-“After World War II, and a series of different owners, business improved as Paxtons rekindled their contacts with the traditional artisan cheesemakers of rural Britain and started bringing in the best artisan European cheeses.
+“After World War II, and a series of different owners, business improved as Paxtons rekindled their contacts with the traditional cheesemakers of rural Britain and started bringing in the best artisan European cheeses.
 More recently, two new Paxton & Whitfield shops opened, in Stratford-upon-Avon and Bath.
-Paxton & Whitfield also sells cheese via its successful website.”
+Paxton & Whitfield also sells cheese via its website.”

 The secret of our success: “Staying close to our customers and to our suppliers and responding to both their needs.
 We have had to be prepared to change and work with the times.
 We try to innovate and were one of the first cheese companies that had a website.”